opentext-idol/idol-oem-tutorials/resources/keyview_filter/README.md

 - embed 2022_calendar_HIDDEN_TEXT.docx and Simple meal planner1.xlsx
 - has custom text in slide master
-- has comments (BUT COMMENTS ARE NOT EXTRACTED FOR UNKNOWN REASON)

 - tstxtract extracts 2 sub files
 - tstxtract -r extracts 2 sub files